-Name_____Per____Date Ornate Elements Glue your symmetrical design onto this page.
+Glue your symmetrical design onto this page.

-Name

-Inspiration and Variation

-Per
+Symmetrically balanced (right is a mirror image of the left).

-Directions - Use the example provided as inspiration.
-Make changes to the elements as you create a variation of the example.
-Do not copy the example, but use it to create new ideas of your own.

-You may add or remove elements.
-You may change the size of elements.

-Your design needs to be symmetrical.

-1. Draw your ideas only on the left side first.

-2. Use a piece of tracing paper to transfer your ideas to the right side.

-3. Finish your design by adding value and blending.
-Do not fill it in all black.
+Name Per Date Inspiration and Varia Directions - Use the example provided as inspiration.
+Make changes to the elements create a variation of the example.
+Do not cexample , but use it to create new ideas of own. as you opy the You may add or remove elements.
+You may the size of elements. ≀ change Your design needs to be symmetrical.
+1. Draw your ideas only on the left side first 2.
+Use a piece of tracing paper to transfer y ideas to the right side. our 3.
+Finish your design by adding value and be Do not fill it in all black. olending.
 High quality - The solution shows a lot of the student's own creativity.
 Medium quality - The student mostly followed the example provided and add little of their own ideas.
 Low Quality - Student completely copy the example.